TheLink-42/42-Journey/CommonCore/libft/README.md

 	Authorized
 	Functions:	malloc

-	Description:	Allocates memory with malloc(3) and returns the substring from string 's'.
+	Description:	Allocates memory with malloc(3) and returns the substring from string `s`.
-			The substring strats at 'strat' index with the max length of 'len'.
+			The substring strats at `strat` index with the max length of `len`.